rfl-urbaniak/teaching/menu/criminology.md

 ## Introduction to Bayesian data analysis for criminology

+### Summed points (21.06)

+In the file below, you can check how many points you have earned so far, both for tutorials and the exam.
+Thank you for your hard work!

+- <a href="https://rfl-urbaniak.github.io/teaching/sharedResources/grades/Grades_crim2106.pdf">Tutorial points (21.06)</a>

 ### Registration calendar

 Please use this calendar to register for a conversation about your project.
 To claim points for your project, you need to answer some questions about the code you used.
 These questions will only assess your understanding of your work and confirm that you are the author.
 All authors of a project need to be present.
 Remember to bring your student ID with you.